 Produce evidence of their valid Working with Children Clearance where required by this policy (see below)

-Wear a visitor’s [lanyard/name tag] at all times [delete if not applicable]

-Follow instruction from school staff and abide by all relevant school policies relating to appropriate conduct on school grounds including [insert relevant policies eg: Child Safety Code of Conduct, Respect for School Staff, Statement of Values etc] as well as Department policies such as the Sexual Harassment Policy and Workplace Bullying Policy
+Follow instruction from school staff and abide by all relevant school policies relating to appropriate conduct on school grounds including eg: Child Safety Code of Conduct, Respect for School Staff, Statement of Values etc] as well as Department policies such as the Inclusion_And_Diversity_(Includes_Equal_Opportunity_And_Sexual_Harassment)_Policy_2023.docx and Workplace Bullying Policy

-Return to the office upon departure, sign out and return visitor’s [lanyard/name tag] [delete not applicable].
+Return to the office upon departure, sign out on Pass Tab.

-Example School will ensure that our school’s Child Safety Code of Conduct is available and visible to visitors when they sign in.
+Bulleen Heights School will ensure that our school’s Child Safety Code of Conduct is available and visible to visitors when they sign in.

+COVID-19 vaccination information

+Under the directions issued by the Victorian Chief Health Officer, visitors attending school to work are required to be vaccinated or provide evidence that they are medically excepted.
+Our school is required to collect, record and hold vaccination information from relevant visitors to ensure they meet these requirements.

+Department policy also requires us to ensure parents and carers and other adult visitors are vaccinated or medically excepted before entering school buildings and when attending outdoor gatherings and events.

+For further information on this process, refer to our school’s COVID-19 Mandatory Vaccination – Information Collection and Storage Procedures.

+For Department policy on COVID-19 mandatory vaccinations for visitors, including advice on the type of information that schools are required to collect, record and hold, refer to:

+COVID-19 Vaccinations – Visitors and Volunteers on School Sites

 Working with Children Clearance

-For Working with Children (WWC) Check and other suitability check requirements relating to parents/carers and other volunteers working with students please see our Volunteers Policy [see Volunteers Policy template].
+For Working with Children (WWC) Check and other suitability check requirements relating to parents/carers and other volunteers working with students please see our Volunteers Policy.

-[Schools have the discretion to decide which visitors, if any, will be required to have a WWC Clearance above the legal minimum requirements set out in the Worker Screening Act 2020 (Vic).
-This Act requires all people engaged in ‘child-related’ work (see definition on page one of this template), to hold a WWC Clearance.
-The Department has a useful flowchart to assist schools in relation to making decisions about suitability checks- https://www.education.vic.gov.au/Documents/school/principals/spag/community/WWCCflowchart.pdf.
-The text below is an example that follows the recommendations in the flowchart].

 All visitors who are engaged in child-related work (see definition above) must have a valid WWC Clearance.

-[note that the following text is a sample only and is not compulsory.
-It is at the discretion of the principal as to whether to require a WWC Clearance for those not engaged in child-related work, noting that the Department recommends that visitors have a WWC Clearance if they will be regularly present at the school and/or children can reasonably be expected to be present]:

 In some circumstances, visitors to Example School who are not engaged in child-related work will also be required to produce a valid WWC Clearance depending on the particular circumstances of their visit.
-For example, Example School will require a valid WWC Clearance for:
+For example, Bulleen Heights School will require a valid WWC Clearance for:

 visitors who will be working regularly with children during the time they are visiting, even though direct contact with children is not a central part of their normal duties